boostorg/redis/README.md

 }
 ```

-The execution of `connection::async_exec` as shown above is
+The execution of `connection::async_exec` as shown above must
-triggered by the `connection::async_run` member function, which is
+still be triggered by the `connection::async_run` member function.
+For
-required to be running concurrently for as long as the connection
-stands.
-For example, the code below uses a short-lived connection to
+example, the code below uses a short-lived connection to execute the
-execute the coroutine above
+coroutine above

 ```cpp
 net::awaitable<void> async_main()